FullScreenShenanigans/EightBittr/packages/itemsholdr/README.md

 automatically.
 Values are stored in memory as well as in localStorage for fast lookups.

-Each StatsHoldr instance requires proliferate and createElement functions (such as those given by the EightBittr prototype).
+Each ItemsHoldr instance requires proliferate and createElement functions (such as those given by the EightBittr prototype).